-Each one of these chic tree shelters sleep four - two adults on a hand built wooden double bed, and two children in built in bunk beds.
-There is an optional day bed for a third child available.
+Each one of these chic tree shelters sleeps four - two adults on a hand built wooden double bed, and two children in built in bunk beds.
+There is an optional daybed for a third child available.
 All beds have views over the woodland from large windows, allowing for star gazing and bird spotting well into the night.
-The living space is big enough for a family stay, and cozy enough for a couple, with cooking and washing up facilities, comfortable seating and dining areas, and a central wood-burning stove providing a sepia glow over this simple existence.
+The living space is big enough for a family stay and cozy enough for a couple, with fully equipped kitchen cooking and washing up facilities, comfortable seating and dining areas, and a central wood-burning stove providing a sepia glow over this simple existence.
 The shower can be found under the structure, and the compost toilet is on its own platform nearby.
 Rope bridges, spiral staircases, tree hammocks and streams also add to the experience, allowing the kids and the big kids an amazing, serene experience between the branches.

 To view more pictures of Hengoed click the button below.